zweilosec/zweilosec.github.io/_posts/tips-n-tricks/2021-04-29-upgrade-linux-shell.md

 title: Upgrade a linux reverse shell to a fully usable TTY shell                    # Add title of the machine here
 date: 2021-04-29 08:00:00 -0600                           # Change the date to match completion date
 categories: [Tips & Tricks]                     # Categories
-tags: [hacking, redteam, tips-n-tricks, python, linux, macos]     # TAG names should always be lowercase; add relevant tags
+tags: [hacking, redteam, tips-n-tricks, socat, expect, python, linux, macos]     # TAG names should always be lowercase; add relevant tags
 show_image_post: true                                    # Change this to true
 #image: /assets/img/                # Add image here for post preview image
 ---

 ![Hack responsibly disclaimer](/assets/markups/1-hack-responsibly.svg)

-## Upgrading remote shells
+## Upgrading remote shells (Unix machines only)

-After catching a shell through netcat, you are placed in a shell that has very limited functionality.
+Usually, after catching a shell through netcat you are placed in a shell that has very limited functionality.
 If the remote machine has python or python3 installed you can easily upgrade to a fully functional TTY shell.

  **Note:** To check if the shell is a TTY shell use the `tty` command.